hmcts/pip-frontend/README.md

 | SUBSCRIPTION_MANAGEMENT_AZ_API | Used as part of the `scope` parameter when requesting a token from Azure.
 Used for service-to-service communication with the pip-subscription-management service |
 | ACCOUNT_MANAGEMENT_AZ_API      | Used as part of the `scope` parameter when requesting a token from Azure.
 Used for service-to-service communication with the pip-account-management service      |
 | TENANT_ID                      | Directory unique ID assigned to our Azure AD tenant.
 Represents the organisation that owns and manages the Azure AD instance.                                    |

+## Session Management

+We use Redis to store session data to ensure sessions are shared across multiple frontend instances.

+This is configured in the [app.js](./src/main/app.js) file.

+Alongside this, the local unit / route tests use a Mock version of redis to simulate the interactions.

 ## Deployment